Gene London

 Eugene Norman Yulish (June 9, 1931 – January 19, 2020), known as Gene London, was an American television personality and fashion designer.
 He was the creator and host of a long-running, local children's television program, Cartoon Corners.
 Also known as The Gene London Show, the program aired on WCAU Channel 10 in Philadelphia, Pennsylvania from 1959 to 1977, and had a broadcast reach throughout a significant portion of the Midatlantic region of the United States.

 As he sat in front of a large sketchbook in front of his audience of children, London would sing, "The Land of Let's Pretend," as he recited the words of, and drew scenes from, the stories of Hans Christian Andersen, the Brothers Grimm and other children's authors.
-Interviewed by a reporter for The Philadelphia Inquirer in 1974, London said of himself:

-"At a summer camp, I became involved with kids, telling stories and drawing.
-When you're a camp counselor for years as I was, you become instinctive with entertainment.
-It seemed natural that I would someday get into television, almost doing the same things with kids now as I did then.
-I guess I'm still a camp counselor, but I love it, oh I love it."